NeoMathekga/simple_shell/README.md

 * Output: prompt to terminal: `$ `

 ### Compilation
-All files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
+All files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 ### Authors
 * Neo Mathekga- https://github.com/NeoMathekga